 CM Banerjee had also claimed on Thursday that she had "brought back" the "party's documents and hard disks" containing vital details of TMC candidates for the 2026 Assembly polls.

-The ED, however, has denied these claims, stating that the raids—under Section 17 of the Prevention of Money Laundering Act (PMLA), 2002—had "no political motive", and that Jain had been included in the scope of the case due to “specific” evidence of his connection to certain hawala transactions and cash deals, as per a PTI report.
+The ED, however, has denied these claims, stating that the raids had "no political motive", and that Jain had been included in the scope of the case due to “specific” evidence of his connection to certain hawala transactions and cash deals, as per a PTI report.

-However, “enormous disturbance and commotion” in the courtroom caused Justice Suvra Ghosh to defer the case to January 14, prompting the ED to approach the Supreme Court.
+This clash spilled over into the Calcutta High Court, but “enormous disturbance and commotion” in the courtroom caused Justice Suvra Ghosh to defer the case to January 14.

-Seeing her calls to order go "on deaf ears", Justice Ghosh had even walked out of the courtroom shortly after deferring the case.
+Seeing her calls to order go "on deaf ears", she had even walked out of the courtroom shortly after deferring the case.